Classification of unitary operators by local generatability: Introduction

-In this paper, we classify non-interacting, local unitaries up to equivalence by local generatability in all ten AZ symmetry classes and in all spatial dimensions.
+In this paper, we classify noninteracting, local unitaries up to equivalence by local generatability in all ten AZ symmetry classes and in all spatial dimensions.
 A key point of our work is that we define the notion of equivalence of unitaries up to local generatability in the case of symmetries.
 (We show in the main text that the naive extension of the existing definition in the case without symmetries does not work in most of the symmetry classes.)
 Furthermore, we show that equivalence up to local generatability is identical to equivalence up to homotopy.
-We then solve the homotopy classification problem using a mapping between unitaries and Hamiltonians that was introduced in the study of Floquet phases in Ref. \cite{RoyPeriodic2017}.
+We then solve the homotopy classification problem using a mapping between unitaries and Hamiltonians that was introduced in the study of Floquet phases in Ref.~\cite{RoyPeriodic2017}.
 We thus obtain a periodic table for local unitaries, providing the group of possible (strong) topological invariants in each dimension and each symmetry class, with a classification that can be regarded interchangeably as being based on equivalence up to local generatability or on homotopy equivalence.

-We note that in Ref. \cite{HigashikawaFloquet2019}, Higashikawa et al. have obtained a homotopy classification of gapless bulk Floquet states, resulting in the same periodic table as we obtain here.
-We comment in more detail on the relation of our work to that of Ref. \cite{HigashikawaFloquet2019} in Sec. \ref{sec:top_class_unitaries}.
-We also note that some results in this paper were reported by two of the current authors in Ref. \cite{LiuClassification2020}.
+We note that in Ref.~\cite{HigashikawaFloquet2019}, Higashikawa \emph{et al.} obtained a homotopy classification of gapless bulk Floquet states, resulting in the same periodic table as we obtain here.
+We comment in more detail on the relation of our work to that of Ref.~\cite{HigashikawaFloquet2019} in Sec. \ref{sec:top_class_unitaries}.
+In the 1D interacting case, Ref.~\cite{GongClassification2020} has studied equivalance up to local generatabilty, allowing for unitary symmetries, in the context of matrix-product unitaries.
+An alternative approach to nonequilibrium classification, based on wavefunction topology, was presented in Ref.~\cite{McGinleyClassification2019}.
+We also note that some results in this paper were reported by two of the current authors in Ref.~\cite{LiuClassification2020}.